 Criminal matters – Contact Clerk or Secretary.

 For most civil cases, the Court issues a standard Discovery and Case Evaluation Order setting the schedule for discovery, witness lists, dispositive motions and case evaluation.
-For the first request, Judge Servitto may permit a 60-day extension of the dates set forth in the Discovery and Case Evaluation Order by stipulation of the parties.
-Any subsequent requests to extend the scheduling order dates must be made by motion and only will be granted upon a showing of good cause.
+Judge Servitto will address discovery extension requests at the Status Conference scheduled prior to the close of discovery.
+Please do not file a stipulated order or a motion for discovery extensions.
 If a Case Evaluation Hearing has already been scheduled, the parties must pay the $150 adjournment fee prior to submitting the order for entry.

 For most civil cases, the Court conducts a Status Conference prior to the close of discovery.
 Attorneys attending the conference must be thoroughly familiar with the case and be prepared to discuss scheduling, anticipated discovery issues, and any other issues that should be brought to the Court’s attention.
 Requests for extension of discovery will be addressed at this conference.
 Stipulated orders and motions for this relief are not necessary.